slowriot/anubis/README.md

 A convenience wrapper to automatically find the last deployment you launched, and tell akash to close it (i.e. shut it down) immediately.

 You do not need to use this to close a deployment - it is provided just as a convenience function.
 You can always just close down deployments manually as per the user guide, using the `dseq` number which was given to you by the `deploy.sh` script.
-Guidance for how to close a deployment manually: https://docs.akas>
+Guidance for how to close a deployment manually: https://docs.akash.network/guides/deployment#close-your-deployment

 Be careful - if you have launched other deployments more recently, it will simply attempt to close the last one you launched.

 ## Debugging
 The scripts can be run with various environment variables set for debugging purposes:
 - `debug=true` - will print out every `akash` command the scripts are about to run, allowing you to duplicate the workflow or debug errors.
 - `dry_run=true` - will only execute query commands, and will not commit anything to the blockchain.
-Use in conjunction with `debug=true` to see a dry run of a deployment - however, bear in mind that as the new deployment won't be committed to the blockchain, subsequent commands querying that deployment will fail >
+Use in conjunction with `debug=true` to see a dry run of a deployment - however, bear in mind that as the new deployment won't be committed to the blockchain, subsequent commands querying that deployment will fail - this is to be expected, and the script handles this gracefully.
+This setting is useful to enable to repeat a deployment attempt, after one has failed, to find out what went wrong (as it will dry-run against the last deployment of yours it finds).

 Example debugging commandline usage: `debug=true dry_run=true ./deploy.sh`